 Business Climate Rating

-- Architectural and cultural heritage
+- Cultural and architectural heritage

 - Gas reserves

-- Civil war accompanied by a humanitarian and economic crisis, as well as the division of the country
+- Civil war, accompanied by an economic and humanitarian crisis, and division of the country

-- Poorest country in the Arabian Peninsula
+- Highest level of poverty in the Arabian Peninsula

-- Heavy reliance on international aid
+- Heavily dependent on international aid